adhingra603/prchecker/README.md

 ```
 **Runtime Environment Settings**

 Set the following environment variables at the OS level.

+** Note these are already boilerplated in `docker-compose.yml` and `worker/Dockerfile`.

 Alternatively, you can place these in an application.properties file.
 See the [Spring Externalized Configuration] (http://docs.spring.io/spring-boot/docs/current/reference/html/boot-features-external-config.html#boot-features-external-config-application-property-files) documentation for details.
 ```
 # The auth token for your Slack account
 PR_SLACK_AUTH_TOKEN=